vhaghani26/epigenerate/SLURM/README.md

 OK, run it again - how does it look?

-Note that we get an error where we are calling on some slurm-specific variables.
-That is okay for now 'cause we didn't submit the job to slurm!
+Note that we get an error where we are calling on some SLURM-specific variables.
+That is okay for now 'cause we didn't submit the job to SLURM!
 Another way of checking syntax is through the use of [shell check](https://www.shellcheck.net/), a tool to find bugs in your bash scripts.
 (You will have to copy and paste your script into the box on the web browser.)

 Currently we are having snakemake carry out a dry run of the assembly.
 To actually carry out an assembly use `nano assembly_megahit.slurm` to remove the `-n` from the snakemake line.

-Now let's run the assembly as a batch job submitted to slurm!
+Now let's run the assembly as a batch job submitted to SLURM!
 ```
 sbatch assembly_megahit.slurm
 ```